quicwg/base-drafts/draft-ietf-quic-transport.md

 version negotiation and establishment of 1-RTT keys.
 Once both conditions are met, a sender SHOULD switch to sending short-form headers.
 While inefficient, long headers MAY be used for packets encrypted with 1-RTT keys.
-The long form allows for special packets, such as the Version Negotiation and the Public Reset packets to be represented in this uniform fixed-length packet format.
+The long form allows for special packets - such as the Version Negotiation packet - to be represented in this uniform fixed-length packet format.
 A long header contains the following fields:

 Header Form: